pyOpenSci/handbook/community/events/sprints.md

 * Whether some of them are sprintable.
 * Whether they have enough specific and detailed information for someone to work on the issue without too much help during a sprint.
+* Whether some open issues can be closed.

 This could be a small team exercise at a pre-meeting event held online for pyOpenSci staff and sprint community members (if there are any contributors